osalvador/dbax/README.md

 # DBAX
 DataBase Application Express

-DBAX is a PL/SQL MVC Web Framwork.
+DBAX is a PL/SQL MVC Web Framework.

 This is my first commit, this code is not valid for production environments.